 Tutors International Commences Search for Specialist Tutor/Mentor for Student in Sweden

-OXFORD, UK: Tutors International is a world leader in full-time private tuition.
+OXFORD, England, Jan.
+11, 2023 /PRNewswire/ -- Tutors International is a world leader in full-time private tuition.
 They specialise in sourcing the perfect tutor for each of their clients by conducting a completely personalised global recruitment process that accommodates the exact requirements of each client.
 This ensures that Tutors International finds not only a world-class tutor but one who perfectly aligns with the lifestyle, attitudes, values and ideas of each family and their child(ren).

 Tutors International has recently launched the custom recruitment process for their latest tutoring job (ref: SWE 0123).
 They are searching for a fluent Swedish teacher, with musical ability, for a support role as a Tutor/Mentor for a 16-year-old boy.